 How do I incorporate kettlebell training into the BuiltLean workouts?

 If you’re currently completing the BuiltLean Transformation Program, there are a couple ideas to consider.
 First, you can do 1 set of 15 to 20 swings as the finisher for any workout.
 Second, you can sub kettlebell exercises for dumbbell exercises.
 For example, instead of doing goblet squats with a dumbbell, you can use a kettlebell.
 This applies to any dumbbell exercise except chest press.

 Is it ok to wear wrist guards?
 The kettlebell really hurts my arm.

-You can certainly wear wrist guards when you first start with kettlebell training to prevent bruising.
+You can certainly wear wrist guards (affiliate link) when you first start with kettlebell training to prevent bruising.
 Eventually, you may decide to overcome the pain and discomfort and build the psychological equivalent of calluses for your arm.

 Should I wear gloves for my hands to prevent blisters?